Sustainability and Business Practices

 Bryn Mawr College Dining Services is committed to providing the most environmentally friendly dining program possible and one that supports the Bryn Mawr College Community.

-Currently Bryn Mawr College Dining Services offers local fruits seasonally, we are working to increase the proportion of local foods available in the Dining Halls.
+Bryn Mawr College Dining Services offers seasonal local fruits, we are always working to increase the proportion of local foods available in the Dining Halls.

 Our plant-forward station located in New Dorm Dining Hall utilizes the following principles: